 Amid calls for the Online Safety Bill to be finalised, the proposal has received criticism from both government ministers and outside detractors.
 Below, find out more about the important piece of legislation.

 What is the Online Safety Bill?

 The BBC outlines that the draft Online Safety Bill was published in May 2021.
-In it, the government wrote that social media platforms, and websites where users can share content have a “duty of care” for all users.
+Within, the government stated that social media platforms and websites where people can share content have a “duty of care” for all users.
 The government has proposed that Ofcom will have the power to fine companies up to 10% of their annual global turnover, and block access to sites, if they fail to protect users from harmful content.

-Speaking about the Online Safety Bill, Secretary of State for DCMS Oliver Dowden said: “We will protect children on the internet, crackdown on racist abuse on social media, and through new measures to safeguard our liberties, create a truly democratic digital age.”
+Speaking about the Online Safety Bill, then-Secretary of State for DCMS Oliver Dowden said: “We will protect children on the internet, crackdown on racist abuse on social media, and through new measures to safeguard our liberties, create a truly democratic digital age.”

-Roberts went on to cite the example of the racist abuse England footballer’s have faced online following the Euro 2020 final.
-“The online racism we have seen since last night’s England game is despicable...
-Today highlights why the bill really needs more work.
-Regardless of whether an abusers account is blocked or taken down, perpetrators take the time to make another and start again.
-It highlights why these loopholes need to be filled and this has to stop!”
+Roberts went on to cite the example of the racist abuse England footballer’s faced online following the Euro 2020 final.
+She wrote: “Regardless of whether an abuser’s account is blocked or taken down, perpetrators take the time to make another and start again.
+It highlights why these loopholes need to be filled and this has to stop.”